zinns/HTML-Course/01/intro.md

 3. In another branch, make a summary about the terminal.

-   - What are the most used commands.
+   - What are the most used commands?.

    - Give an example and description of the command.

 4. In another branch, make a summary of git.

-   - What is git.
+   - What is git?.

-   - What is git for.
+   - What is git for?.

-   - What are the most used commands.
+   - What are the most used commands?.

    - Give an example and description of the commands.

 5. In another branch, make a summary of GitHub.

-   - What is GitHub.
+   - What is GitHub?.

-   - What is GitHub for.
+   - What is GitHub for?.

-   - What is a `PR`.
+   - What is a `PR`?.

-   - What is a `merge`.
+   - What is a `merge`?.

 # Reminders